Financial Advisor Website Guide: Complete SEO Buyers Checklist for RIAs

 Use tools like Google Search Console, Moz, or SEMrush to compare how your site ranks for local, non-branded keywords.
 Focus on terms like:

-Exclude branded terms (e.g., “[Your Company] Cleveland”)—those searches already know you.
+Exclude branded terms (e.g., “[Your Company] [City]”)—those searches already know you.
 The goal is to see how often new prospects find you online.

-Our Local SEO team will prepare a complementary comparison just like this this — Contact us for a free keyword comparison audit.
+Our technical SEO team will prepare a complementary comparison just like this — Contact us for a free keyword comparison audit.

 How can I tell if a digital marketing company will solve my problems — not just sell services?